ansbilalgit/Books/README.md

-# .netBooks
+# Books
+This repository contains the valueable books for begginers and professionals to learn new skills or enhance their skills.
-This repository contains the books especially on .net framework mostly written by adam freeman
+This repository contains books focusing on :
+ -.Net Framework
+ -Angular